alexanderbonnet/protein-mpnn-jax/README.md

 All credit goes to the [paper](https://www.science.org/doi/10.1126/science.add2187) authors.
 This repository is based off of the paper's [repository](https://github.com/dauparas/ProteinMPNN).

-:warning: The repository is subject to change significantly in the near future.
+:warning: The repository may be subject to significant change in the future.

-Logit outputs for the model match the original reposiotry.
+Logit outputs for the model match the original repository.

 ## Getting started